Martengg/SkrrrtCoin/doc/api.md

 # SkrrrtCoin - API

-the SkrrrtCoin API is primary for the mining (also for the website, user-information, transactions and so on...) of the coin and this is a little overview over all the urls and their uses
+The SkrrrtCoin API is primary for the mining (also for the website, user-information, transactions and so on...) of the coin and this is a little overview over all the urls and their uses